7.8. Vectors

 append - append another array slice to the vector

-Vector<tuple(bool, integer)> tvec; tvec.push((false, 0)); tvec.append((true, 1)); tvec[tvec.len()] -> std_output; // prints (true, 1)
+var vector<tuple(bool, integer)> tvec; tvec.push((false, 0)); tvec.append((true, 1)); tvec[tvec.len()] -> std_output; // prints (true, 1)

-7.7.2.
+7.8.2.
 Operations

-operations on arrays.
-In particular, operand lengths must match for binary
+Operations on vectors are identical syntactically and semantically to operations on arrays.
+In particular, operand lengths must match for binary expressions and dot product.

-or vector slice can be passed as a call argument that has been
+A vector or vector slice can be passed as a call argument that has been declared as an array slice of the same size and type.

 When indexing a vector of arrays, the first index selects the array element within the vector, and the second index selects the element within the array:

-Vector<real[*]> ragged_right = [[1.0], [2.1, 1.2]]; length(ragged_right[1]) -> std_output; // prints 1 ragged_right[2][2] -> std_output; // prints 1.2
+vector<real[*]> ragged_right = [[1.0], [2.1, 1.2]]; length(ragged_right[1]) -> std_output; // prints 1 ragged_right[2][2] -> std_output; // prints 1.2